-Comparing the properties of spoken and written research
+Preliminary evidence on properties of verbal and written research

-So far our analysis examines conference calls and research notes independently.
-It remains an open question whether the properties of attributional search vary across these modalities.
-This section compares conference calls and research notes on the basis of three attributional search characteristics.
-The first feature is directness, which reflects the level of candor displayed by analysts when discussing prospects and management decisions.
-The second feature is prevalence, measured for each modality as the fraction of analysts displaying attributional search behavior.
+This section reports comparative evidence on the properties of analysts' research across conference calls and research notes.
+Clear predictions regarding the precise nature of potential differences are hard to establish due to offsetting effects as described in more detail below.
+Accordingly, the following analysis is best viewed as exploratory and should interpreted with this caveat in mind.
+We compare conference calls and research notes on the basis of three attributional search characteristics.17 The first feature is directness, which reflects the level of candour displayed by analysts when discussing prospects and management decisions.
+The second feature is prevalence, measured for each modality as the fraction of analysts displaying attributional search behaviour.
 The third feature is sensitivity, measured as the difference in prevalence between good and bad news events.